Run all health checks

 Frequently asked questions

 Here are answers to questions about instantOS, we get asked all the time.
-Chances are, you will find a quick answer for your lingering inquires here.
+Chances are, you will find a quick answer for your lingering inquiries here.
 Please have a look at the Documentation and the Community Wiki, if not.
-If you still don’t get an answer or need additional information or clarification, we have an active and friendly community to support you.
+If you still don't get an answer or need additional information or clarification, we have an active and friendly community to support you.
 The Discord channel is usually the quickest and most active way to get information.

 Does it use its own repos